11 Days Forest and Savanna Birding Tour in Uganda

 Accommodation: Lake Victoria Hotel

-Wake Up in the morning at 6 am have a quick cup of tea and pack breakfast and drive to Mabamba swamp.
-Mabamba Bay is a unique extensive marsh stretching along a narrow bay, fringed with papyrus towards the main body of Lake Victoria.
+Wake up at 6 am, have a quick cup of tea, pack breakfast, and drive to Mabamba swamp.
+Mabamba Bay is a unique, extensive marsh stretching along a narrow bay, fringed with papyrus towards the main body of Lake Victoria.

-It lies between Busi Island and Buwaya/Zziba village on the mainland.
-The marshland forms part of Buwaya Bay, southwest of Nakiwogo Bay both of which are located west of Entebbe International Airport.
-The swamp is about 50 Km from Kampala on the northern edge of Lake Victoria.
+The swamp lies between Busi Island and Buwaya/Zziba village on the mainland.
+Specifically, the marshland forms part of Buwaya Bay, which sits southwest of Nakiwogo Bay and west of Entebbe International Airport.
+Additionally, the swamp is about 50 km from Kampala on the northern edge of Lake Victoria.

 The swamp is one of Uganda’s 33 Important Bird Areas (IBAs) and a Ramsar-listed wetland of international importance.
 It hosts key protected bird species.
 Of the 200 species in the area, the Shoebill is the most popular attraction.